 Individuals across the globe plan camping trips to escape their everyday lives.
 But remember, proper preparation is the key to making sure your trip goes as planned.
 In the following article, you will be provided with tips to ensure your next camping trip goes smoothly.

 One of the most important parts of your camping gear is your tent.
 The tent you buy should suit your needs and the size of your camping party.
-If you have young children, you probably want to purchase a large tent so they can sleep in the same tent with you.
+If you have young children, you probably want to purchase a large tent so they can sleep with the fur pillow in the same tent with you.
 If your children are old, buy them their own tent so they don’t have to bunk with the adults.

 Those big, colorful plastic storage bins make excellent places to store and organize all of your camping gear.
 While at home, keep it in a closet or the garage and right before you leave for your camping trip, pop it in the trunk.
 It should keep everything air-tight, dry and easily accessible.